 Wearing a mask keeps the coronavirus from spreading.
-It’s so important, the Centers for Disease Control and Prevention (CDC) says that cloth masks are one of the most powerful tools available to help stop the spread of COVID-19.
+The Centers for Disease Control and Prevention (CDC) says masks are one of the most powerful tools available we have.

 At UVA, we require everyone to wear a mask while in our buildings.
 We can provide masks if you don’t have one.